Jane Doe v. Manchester School District

 MORE INFORMATION ABOUT OUR LEGAL PROGRAM

-ACLU-NH does not generally accept this kind of case:
+The ACLU-NH does not generally accept this kind of case:

 1. Does the case raise a civil liberties or civil rights issue?

 Civil liberties include freedom of speech, press, religion, and association; due process; equal protection; and privacy.
 Civil rights include, for example, voting rights; discrimination based on disability, race, sex, sexual orientation, religion, or national origin; and police reform.
-Because of the nature of civil liberties claims, the ACLU only rarely takes a case that does not involve the government.
+Because of the nature of civil liberties claims, the ACLU-NH only rarely takes a case that does not involve the government.

 2. How likely is it that a court will reach the civil liberties issue?

-Generally, the ACLU takes cases that do not involve complicated disputes of fact, and prefers cases that involve questions of law only.
+Generally, the ACLU-NH takes cases that do not involve complicated disputes of fact, and prefers cases that involve questions of law only.
 An example of a factual dispute is an employment discrimination case in which the employer claims he fired the employee because of poor job performance and has credible evidence to support that claim, but the employee disputes the evidence and has credible evidence of their own.
-Because employment claims are usually very fact dependent, it is not often that the ACLU takes this kind of case.
+Because employment claims are usually very fact dependent, it is not often that the ACLU-NH takes this kind of case.

 3. The potential impact, including: